ericli100/ptapp/README.md

 ### Running the project in VS Code

 - Open the project in VSCode.
+- Once opened and Trusted you may see a popup in the bottom right. `Dev Containers` extension is recommended...
+Click install.
 - VS Code should prompt: "Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container ".
 Follow the prompt to reopen the project in Container.
-- If you missed the prompt, "Dev Container: Rebuild and Reopen in Container"
+- If you missed the prompt, use command "Dev Container: Rebuild and Reopen in Container" or Click green tab on bottom right and click reopen

-For non dev environment variables update `.env.development.local`
+For non dev environment variables create/update `.env.development.local`

 Once you are in the container, run `npm install`, then `npm run dev`